12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 08:00

 Flight: Copenhagen (CPH) → Stockholm Arlanda (ARN)~1h 15m direct (SAS, Norwegian).
-Much shorter than hopping to Dublin first — you're moving northeast along the natural arc.
 Aim for a morning arrival so you still have a full Stockholm afternoon.

 Flight